ankarion/blog/content/postgresql/transform.md

 <div id="chart_div" style="width:90%; height:700"></div>
 </center>

 On this chart, you can see how bad was my first approach (the "don't do that" section) in comparison with transform.
-The higher graph values go, the more miliseconds corresponding method worked.
+The higher graph values go, the more milliseconds corresponding method worked.

-The "bad practise" is the first approach I've been talking about.
-As you can see, "transform" is a lot lower, which means that "transform" approach works a lot faster.
+The "bad practice" is the first approach I've been talking about.
+As you can see, "transform" grows slower, which means that "transform" approach works a lot faster.
+This is the reason why I called "bad practice" bad.

 [//]: <> (src)
 [pyGen]: https://github.com/ankarion/jsonb_plperl/blob/master/sql/bench/gen_tests.py